miskatonicstudio/goat/README.md

 **Note: the volume is stored in decibels, so 0.0 doesn't mean that the sound is muted (it becomes muted at -60 dB).
-Mouse sensitivity is used for player's camera rotation and inventory item rotation**
+Mouse sensitivity is used for player's camera rotation and inventory item rotation.**

 In order to react to changes in settings, you can connect to a signal: